TERREMEMBER/znbase/docs/content/v1.3/secure/tls-encryption/prepare-nodes.md

 You can generate the private key for each of the nodes as follows.

 {{< note title="Note" >}}
-The file names must be of the format `node.<commonName>.key` for YugabyteDB to recognize the file.
+The file names must be of the format `node.<commonName>.key` for ZNbaseDB to recognize the file.
 {{< /note >}}

 ```sh